TigerQAa/the-next-page-db/README.md

 Svelte is a Javascript Framework.
 A framework has prebuilt libraries, components, and API to create a website easily.
 You can learn Svelte [here](https://learn.svelte.dev).
 (You don't need to learn Part 2 if you don't want to.)

 SvelteKit is a framework that combines serverside and clientside code in one place with Svelte.
 It is similar to Next.js.
 If you don't know SvelteKit but know Svelte, skip to Part 3 at https://learn.svelte.dev.

+# tRPC
+tRPC is a way to create your api.
+Unlike other ways, where you would have to use a fetch call and not know the type, tRPC gives type safety to the frontend.